 So, what is the problem?
 Ageing population presents a real challenge

-What is the Surgical MIC going to do about it: We will focus on better devices for minimally invasive surgery, improved postoperative pain control, therapies and interventions to reduced postoperative complications, improved postoperative and rehabilitation monitoring (telehealth) for detection of complications v. personal assist devices for rehabilitation
+What is the Surgical MIC going to do about it: We will focus on better devices for minimally invasive surgery, improved postoperative pain control, therapies and interventions to reduced postoperative complications, improved postoperative and rehabilitation monitoring (telehealth) for detection of complications v. personal assist devices for rehabilitation, and understanding the role of nutrition in recovery.

 So, what is the problem?
 Some screening methods have low uptake by patients due to invasiveness of procedure, and other factors.